dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * use a tilde (`~`) to ignore specific outputs

 * `fft(y)`: compute the discrete Fourier transform of a vector
+    * since that gives complex numbers as an output, you might want to: result = abs(fft(y)), to get the absolute value-magnitude

 ------